Rules for Mr., Ms., Miss, and MsTer CGRA

 1.1 Responsibility.
 The Mr., Ms., Miss, and MsTer Royalty committee shall consist of the CGRA Vice President as chair and assigned individuals by the president and have the overall responsibility for coordinating competitions with respective committees responsible for holding the competition.
 The committee will prepare a file for each contestant, including the application form, judging forms for each competition, and envelopes to seal the judge’s forms in.

 1.2 Tabulation of Results.
-The Mr., Ms, Miss, and MsTer Royalty committee chairperson will be responsible for tabulating the results of each portion of the competition and will certify to the Chairperson of the Audit Committee the results.
-The Vice President will provide to the President the results of the competition in the form of a list of the names of the winners and 1st runners-up for each title.
+The Mr., Ms, Miss, and MsTer Royalty committee chairperson will be responsible for overseeing the tabulation and auditing of the results of each portion of the competition and will certify to the Chairperson of the Audit Committee the results.
+The Vice President will provide to the President the results of the competition.
 The actual score received by any contestant will not be announced.

 1.3 Minimum Required Results.
 In order to “win” any sash in the CGRA Royalty competition, contestants must meet the minimum result of at least seventy-five percent (75%) of the total possible score allowed.

 1.4 Ties.
 In the event that two contestants receive the same total score, the tie is broken by which contestant received the highest score in a specific competition.
 The competitions are checked in the following order to break a tie:

 - Public Presentation